skeoop/skeoop.github.io/week1/Lab1-1-Git.md

 So far, you've been using Git locally on your computer.
 In this step you will connect your repository to a "remote" repository on Github.

-1. Go to github.com and create an **empty** project for your project, named "fixcode".
+1. Go to github.com and create an **empty** project for your project, named "gitdemo".
 It is important that this repo be totally empty because you want to upload files from your local repository.
     * Make the repository be "public" (the default on Github)
 2. Copy the repository URL to your clipboard (or just remember it).
-3. In the command window on your local computer (in the `fixcode` directory), add a "remote" repo to your project.
+3. In the command window on your local computer (in the `gitdemo` directory), add a "remote" repo to your project.
 ```
-> git remote add origin https://github.com/your_github_id/fixcode.git
+> git remote add origin https://github.com/your_github_id/gitdemo.git
 ```
 "origin" is the standard name for the default remote.
 4. "Push" (copy) your local repository to the remote repository, and also set it as the default "upstream" (-u) repository: